Do you have a food intolerance?

 A GP at your fingertips

 We know it can be hard to manage your health in a convenient way.
-Our partnership with GP2U, an online video GP service, makes it easier for eligible members to speak to a GP about health concerns from the comfort and convenience of a home or office*.
-Find out more about our GP2U service and eligibility.
+Our partnership with GP2U, an online video GP service, makes it easier for eligible members to access telehealth services.
+All HCF members with health cover can access a standard GP consultation (up to 10 minutes) for a fee of $50.
+See hcf.com.au/gp2u for more information.

 Words by Sara Mulcahy